WELCOME TO PARISMARAIS.COM

 Contact takes place between you and the hotel.
 Simple and straightforward.
 The hotels that feature on our site are the best ones in each category and are chosen for the quality and warmth of their welcome, their beautiful decor, their attention to service and their impeccable service.
 We have visited them all, personally and individually, and we know the directors and the staff who have since become our friends and neighbours.
 This is what makes the difference for the host and for you our client, as you too will be welcomed like a friend.
 When you book via PARISMARAIS, you are supporting equitable tourism and a company that is 100% French which contributes towards the local economy and generates sustainable revenue for the residents, who passionate about the history and culture of their neighbourhood.

-THE NEW MARAIS MAP BY PARISMARAIS.COM : HOW TO FIND YOUR WAY IN THE NARROW STREETS OF LE MARAIS
+THE NEW MARAIS MAP 2020 BY PARISMARAIS.COM : HOW TO FIND YOUR WAY IN THE STREETS OF LE MARAIS

-With an impressive circulation of 100,000 copies, listing 120 restaurants, the best restaurants, shops, hotels in the Marais (part of 3rd and 4th), the new 2019 PARISMARAIS map, has just been released.
-Distributed free of charge in over 500 major hotels, cafés, museums and at the Paris tourism office, it is compiled by Pascal Fonquernie, the founder and president of popular tourism website parismarais.com.
+With an impressive circulation of 100,000 copies, listing 120 restaurants, bars, shops, hotels in and around the Marais , the new 2020 PARISMARAIS map, has just been released.
+Distributed in over 500 major hotels, cafés, museums and at the Paris tourism office, it is compiled by Pascal Fonquernie, the founder and president of popular tourism website parismarais.com.
 A lover of the Marais where he has lived for 30 years, this passionate aficionado of architecture created the site in 2005 which was designed as a tourist guide to the "most desired district of the most admired city in the world".

 Pascal Fonquernie, the unofficial Ambassador of Le Marais.